camunda/camunda-docs-manual/content/user-guide/camunda-bpm-run.md

 Camunda Platform Run is also available as a Docker image.
 Please see the Run section of the Camunda Docker documentation [here]({{< ref "/installation/docker.md#start-camunda-bpm-run-using-docker" >}}) for more details.

-## Disable Webapps or REST API
+## Disable Webapps, REST API or Swagger UI

-By default Camunda Platform Run launches with the webapps and REST API modules.
-If you want only one of them enabled, execute the start script with a command-line interface with a `--webapps` or `--rest` property to enable the specific module.
+By default, Camunda Platform Run launches with the webapps, REST API and Swagger UI modules.
+If you want only a subset of them enabled, execute the start script through a command-line interface with any of the `--webapps`, `--rest` or `--swaggerui` properties to enable the specific module.

 ## Choose between default and production configuration